Faculty

 Making Your Case.
 What Makes Judges Read and Hear What Lawyers Say

 Kristen D. Amond is a founding member of Mills & Amond LLP.
 She served as a clerk to the Honorable Judge Susie Morgan of the United States District Court of the Eastern District of Louisiana.
 In law school, she served as an intern for the Honorable Judge Brian A. Jackson of the United States District Court for the Middle District of Louisiana.
 Kristen graduated magna cum laude from the Paul M. Hebert Law Center at Louisiana State University in 2016.
 In law school, she served as the Editor-in-Chief of the Louisiana Law Review, Chair of the SBA’s Ethics Board, 3L Representative of the Diversity and Inclusion Committee, and team member of the greatest LSU Law Powderpuff Football team to grace PMH’s halls.
 Before law school, Kristen taught second and third grades in New Orleans charter schools and has been an advocate for public education ever since.
-Kristen has a special commitment to Louisiana’s economic development, its culture, and, in particular, its underserved communities.
+Kristen has a special commitment to Louisiana’s economic development, its culture, and particularly its underserved communities.
 As a member of the Eastern District of Louisiana’s civil pro bono panel, she regularly volunteers her professional time to the representation of plaintiffs in civil rights cases.
-Kristen is the District 1 representative for the Louisiana State Bar Association’s Young Lawyers Division and will serve as the council’s Secretary in 2022.
+Kristen is the current Chair of the Louisiana State Bar Association’s Young Lawyers Division.
 Kristen also serves on the boards of the New Orleans Federal Bar Association Younger Lawyers Division and Emerging Philanthropists of New Orleans.
 She is a member of the New Orleans Regional Leadership Institute’s Class of 2021 and a recent alumna of Council for a Better Louisiana’s Leadership Louisiana program.
 Kristen is currently an adjunct professor at Tulane University, teaching a class on the First Amendment and the media.

 Sports Law/NIL Experience